trilitech/tezos-developer-docs/docs/smart-contracts/multisig-specialized.md

 ## Setting up

-Follow instructions in [Client Setup](/docs/setup/1-tezos-client) to set up `tezos-client` and create a test network wallet
+Set up `tezos-client` and create a test network wallet

 Clone the [`lorentz-contract-multisig` repository](https://github.com/tqtezos/lorentz-contract-multisig), and follow the [instructions in the README]( https://github.com/tqtezos/lorentz-contract-multisig/blob/master/README.md) to install the dependencies required to use the `lorentz-contract-multisig`

-Don't forget to set up an `ALICE_ADDRESS` and `BOB_ADDRESS` on the test network [as described here](/docs/setup/1-tezos-client#createtestwallets:); we will be using these variables throughout this tutorial.
+Don't forget to set up an `ALICE_ADDRESS` and `BOB_ADDRESS` on the test network as described in [Installing Octez](../reference/octez/installing); we will be using these variables throughout this tutorial.

 ## Getting your public key